Kimerich/Security-plus-study-aids/Risk Management acronyms in Security+.md

 ## ALE
 ### Annual Loss Expected
-#### Amount a business can expect to lose on average.
+#### Amount a business can expect to lose on average per year.
 This is determined by the Annual Rate of Occurance (ARO) and the Single Loss Expectancy (SLE).
 #### The formula to determine this is: ARO x SLE = ALE
 - *Ex.
 We have a $20,000 car and there is a 2% chance it will be totalled.
 Our ALO is $400 for this year.*

+## ARO
+### Annual Rate of Occurance
+#### How often an event is expected to happen in a year.
+- *Over the past 5 years, 1 of our 10 cars was in a accident that totaled the vehicle .
+We have determined that we can expect to have 2% change of an accident per year.*

 ## BIA
 ### Business Impact Analysis